All Episodes

 But anyway, it's neither here nor there.

-It was a at least one point argued that there have been no terror attacks in the U.S. connected to Yemen, Libya, Somalia, Iran, Sudan, Syria, Iraq.
+It was at least one point argued that there have been no terror attacks in the U.S. connected to Yemen, Libya, Somalia, Iran, Sudan, Syria, Iraq.

 They had no information, no facts behind them.

-We had Stephen Miller on the other night, who works in the Trump administration, special counsel.
+We had Stephen Miller on the other night, who works in the Trump administration special counsel.

 He said the same thing.

-Anyway, they were unable to cite the cases, for example, two Somalian individuals who committed acts of terror in the U.S. since 2014, and at least two others.
+Anyway, they were unable to cite the cases, for example, two Somalian individuals who committed acts of terror in the U.S. since 2014, and at least two others, one from Yemen, the other from Somalia, been charged with planning to commit terror attacks in the U.S.

 Anyway, so they couldn't cite any of these cases.